About Three Cocks/Aberllynfi

 Crime and Anti-Social Behaviour in Three Cocks/Aberllynfi

-Local crime rates sit lower than national averages.
-Criminal damage & arson accounts for the highest share in Three Cocks/Aberllynfi, with 16 incidents logged in January 2026.
+Local crime rates sit broadly in line with national averages.
+Anti-social behaviour accounts for the highest share in Three Cocks/Aberllynfi, with 9 incidents logged in March 2026.

 Broadband and Mobile Internet in Three Cocks/Aberllynfi